dioxic/mongo-secrets-vault/README.md

   rotate    Rotate the master key for the inactive color write     Write a secret
 ```
+The master keys are not stored in plaintext.
+If a non-default master key was used

 ## Examples

 Initializing vaults for the first time with default master keys